ksu-hmi/Fitness_notification/ProjectRoadMap.md

 ## Sprint 1
-- [ ] Select an Approved Project
+- [x] Select an Approved Project
-- [ ] Establish a Github Account
+- [x] Establish a Github Account
-- [ ] Each Team Member is assigned a role.
+- [x] Each Team Member is assigned a role.
 Either Owner, Admin, or Maintainer Role.
-- [ ] Each Team Member edits and committ changes
+- [x] Each Team Member edits and committ changes
-- [ ] Explore other existing Python Code
+- [x] Explore other existing Python Code

 ## Sprint 2
--
+-[ ]

 ## Sprint 3